 Exact Search Terms on YouTube

-Something else you may be really interested in, is finding the exact search terms that people are using to find your videos.
-This would be useful of you go an look at your more popular videos, and see what search terms left people to those videos.
-That's a great clue that you could create more videos on that similar topic, but targeting those other search terms.
-If you have spent a lot of time learning about and implementing SEO on your blog, you've probably heard of this concept.
+Something else you may be really interested in is finding the exact search terms that people are using to find your videos.
+This would be useful if you go an look at your more popular videos, and see what search terms left people to those videos.
+That’s a great clue that you could create more videos on that similar topic, but targeting those other search terms.
+If you have spent a lot of time learning about and implementing SEO on your blog, you’ve probably heard of this concept.
 When you know the EXACT terms people are using to search for things online, then you know EXACTLY what to title your future blog posts and videos.